jucian0/posts/ultimate-form-library-you-need.md

 yarn add @use-form/use-form
 ```

+> Repository: take a look at the [GitHub repository](https://github.com/Jucian0/useform)

 ## 1. Creating the Form Hook

 The first step in using use-form is to create a form hook.
 This can be done by calling the createForm function and passing in an object with an initialValues property.
 The initialValues property should contain an object with the keys and initial values of the fields in your form.